 GNOME Tweaks provides a central interface for adjusting hidden settings in the GNOME desktop environment that the standard Settings application does not expose.
-Common use cases include changing the default font, customizing window title bar buttons, enabling click-to-minimize on the dock, and managing shell extensions.
-By the end of this guide, you will have GNOME Tweaks installed on your Debian system and understand how to navigate its key customization panels.
+You can install GNOME Tweaks on Debian 13, 12, and 11 from the default repositories using APT, then use it to change fonts, customize window title bar buttons, enable click-to-minimize on the dock, and manage shell extensions.

 sudo apt update && sudo apt upgrade